adolfoacastro/adolfoacastro.github.io/README.md

 ## Welcome

+Hi!
+Welcome to my GitHub Page.
+As I learn new programmming languages and techniques, I am developing this website.
+Although developed with a minimialistic style, it will contain relevant programming techniques and meaningful content.

- is where I maintain and preview the content for my website in Markdown files.
-As I learn and continue to develop my website, I will update [this](https://github.com/adolfoacastro/adolfoacastro.github.io/edit/master/README.md) with relevant notes and refereances.
+This where I maintain and preview the content for my website in Markdown files.
+As I learn and continue to develop my website, I will update this README.md with relevant notes and refereances.

 ## Languages